This article covers detailed queue settings information. We recommend you start by following the instructions in this article before proceeding.

 The Routing section offers a number of settings you can use to determine how calls are distributed to the agents assigned to the queue, when the queue is available, and what to do when the queue is not available.

 This option determines whether agents can transfer calls to this queue using the softphone.
-By default, this option is not enabled.
+By default, this option is disabled.

 Assigning a schedule to a queue allows you to set the days of the week and hours of the day that the queue is available.
 When you assign a schedule, you can select what will happen to calls that route to this queue outside of the times defined by the schedule: